Jury selection nears the halfway point in Derek Chauvin trial

 When jury selection began on Tuesday, March 9, Chauvin was already charged with second-degree murder and second-degree manslaughter.
 The defense previously asked the judge to drop the third-degree charge prior to the beginning of jury selection for lack of probable cause, and Cahill agreed.
 But the Minnesota Court of Appeals ruled that was an error, and asked the judge to reconsider the charge.

-The defense then asked the Minnesota Supreme Court to review the third-degree murder charge, but on Wednesday the ruling came down that the lower court should make that decision.
-Since the defense did not appeal, jury selection continued moving forward.
+The defense then asked the Minnesota Supreme Court to review the third-degree murder charge, but on Wednesday they denied review, leaving it in the hands of Judge Cahill.
+Since the defense did not appeal Cahill's decision, jury selection continued moving forward.

 Jury selection is scheduled to resume Friday morning at 9 a.m., and Judge Cahill said opening arguments will not start until March 29, regardless of how long it takes to seat the full jury.